Lorantine/derogam/README.md

 # Feedback

-Please take a look and enjoy what I make, and give feedback even about the tiniest things like a typo, or an outfit/weapon that may seem too strong.
+Please take a look and enjoy what I make, and give feedback about anything, even about the tiniest things like a typo, or an outfit/weapon that may seem too weak/strong.
+And feel free to ask something or sharing an idea by creating an issue.

 # License